 That means you can’t be “just like everyone else.”
 There needs to be something unique about you that will catch your influencer’s eye and leave a lasting impression.

-Your unique angle can be anything – it can be challenges you have overcome, a unique service you provide, unique working circumstances – anything that sets you apart from everyone else!
+Your unique angle can be anything – it can be a challenge you have overcome, a unique service you provide, unique working circumstances – anything that sets you apart from everyone else!

 That’s where being a digital nomad comes in.

 As a digital nomad, you have already set yourself apart from everyone else – you’re location independent and are taking advantage of the internet to earn a comfortable income(or getting there) that allows you to live the life you want.